Global Earth Monitor Webinar

-The H2020 Global Earth Monitoring (GEM) project, whose aim is addressing the challenge of continuous monitoring of large areas in a sustainable cost-effective way, is entering in its last phase.
-This event aspires to gather different actors from the Earth Observation domain and beyond to show the results of the project (with a particular focus on the outcome of its use cases).
+The H2020 Global Earth Monitoring (GEM) project, whose aim is addressing the challenge of continuous monitoring of large areas in a sustainable cost-effective way, has entered in its last phase.
+The webinar aspired to gather different actors from the Earth Observation domain and beyond to show the results of the project (with a particular focus on the outcome of its use cases).
+This remote and free event was held on 14 February 2023.

-The EC Project Officer and the Project Coordinator will provide an overview of GEM and its position in the EO R & I scenario.
-Successively, the project partners will resume the pilot outcomes and the audience will be able to provide feedback through interactive polls on the proposed solutions; the feedback will be considered by the consortium in the definition of the way forward.
+The EC Project Officer and the Project Coordinator provided an overview of GEM and its position in the EO R & I scenario.
+Successively, the project partners resumed the pilot outcomes and the audience was be able to provide feedback through interactive polls on the proposed solutions; the feedback is considered by the consortium in the definition of the way forward.

-The step-by-step exercises will feature the use of GEM resources.
-The exercises, for which preparatory material and requirements will be circulated in advance, are targeting students, Software developers, Data scientists, EO-developers, and anyone with an interest in the topic.
+The step-by-step exercises featured the use of GEM resources.
+The exercises, for which preparatory material and requirements were circulated in advance, are targeting students, Software developers, Data scientists, EO-developers, and anyone with an interest in the topic.

-The afternoon session will be dedicated to guided exercises to show GEM outcomes and to exploit the developed tools by the different partners (approximately 45 minutes each session).
+The afternoon session was dedicated to guided exercises to show GEM outcomes and to exploit the developed tools by the different partners.

 How do we apply EO workflows to larger scale?
 Working with EO data is made easy by the eo-learn package, while the eo-grow package takes care of running the solutions at a large scale.
 In this session we will have a look at the GEM processing framework: